win-aajit/Gmail-Smart-Categorizer/README.md

 # Gmail-Smart-Categorizer

-This is a chrome extension that takes sorts a user's gmail into user-inputted-categories by feeding information into DeepSeek v3.
+This is a chrome extension that sorts a user's gmail into user-inputted-categories by feeding information into DeepSeek v3.